Editor's Note: This blog post was originally published in January 2021 and was updated in April 2022 with additional content.

 Make sure there’s a logical progression.
 Indeed, in the best-case scenario, the customer shouldn’t even need to really think about where to navigate next.
 If the next step is salient, it’s almost automatic to click on it.
 Creating a customer experience that’s so easy and seamless that it becomes automatic holds many benefits for customer loyalty as anything else.

 Interaction is Key

-The internet has made customers more than just passive recipients of information.
-Customers have become used to shaping what they see and interacting with that content.
-Twitter and Facebook have trained us to expect to be able to express an opinion, and we’ve also gotten used to only seeing the information we want to see.
+The internet has made customers more than just passive recipients of the information.
+Customers have become used to sharing what they see and interacting with that content.
+Twitter and Facebook have trained us to expect to be able to express an opinion, and we’ve also gotten used to only see the information we want to see.

 A customer able to interact with a brand and actively shape their experience feels that sense of empowerment when the transaction concludes.

 There are many ways to deliver this expanded role to your customers.
 One great way is to create the option of making profiles that will ensure their choices carry over from one session to the next.
 If they decide they only want to see one type of product, respect that — if not, annoyance will quickly follow.